What is the Texas Bonds for Bingo Prize Fee Schedules?

 Contact us today to learn more about the different Texas Bingo License Bonds!

-How much does the Texas Bonds for Bingo Prize Fee Schedules cost?
+How much do the Texas Bonds for Bingo Prize Fee Schedules cost?

 The amount of bond you, as a licensed bingo conductor, have to will depend on your license class.
 The license class and fees are computed based on the approximate prize amount per bingo event, the number of events per week and month, and some prizes that will be awarded in one month.